Julia London

 Julia London is the pen name of Dinah Dinwiddie (born March 18, 1959), an American writer of historical and contemporary romance novels.
 Her historical and contemporary romance novels, many of them written in series, have made the bestseller lists of The New York Times, Publishers Weekly and USA Today.

 Biography

 Dinwiddie was born and raised on a ranch in Texas.
-She graduated from college and worked in Washington D.C., traveling extensively in the United States and Europe before returning to Texas.
+She graduated from college and worked in Washington D.C. before returning to Texas.

 She was a public administrator before she finally decided to become a writer.
 Her historical and contemporary romance novels have made the bestseller lists of The New York Times, Publishers Weekly and USA Today.

 An award-winning author, she is a six-time finalist for the RITA Award.

-Dinah lives in Texas with her dog, Moose.